18F/eng-hiring/_pages/phone-screens.md

 The goal of a phone screen is to assess a candidate's rough fit for the position we're hiring, and to evaluate if a candidate should be interviewed for the position.

+Phone screens are performed by someone on the 18F Engineering Hiring team, and often the same person performs all phone screens for a given hiring group.

 {% include unconscious-bias-warning.html %}

 ## Purpose

 Broadly, a phone screen accomplishes two purposes:

-1. **Make sure the candidate is aware of the unique nature of the job, and is happy to move forward.** Working at 18F isn't for everyone: some candidates are paid less than past positions, have to deal with more bureaucracy, and face a monumentally difficult task.
+1. **Make sure the candidate is aware of the unique nature of the job, and is happy to move forward.** Working at 18f presents unique challenges of working in government, remotely, and with external partners.
 If candidates aren't up for the mission and challenge, we want to find that out quickly!
+It's also not uncommon for candidates to self-select out after the phone screen.

-2. **Screen out candidates who won't work out.** Candidates who don't share our values, do not match the required skills for the position, or are interested in working on things or in ways which we cannot offer.
+2. **Screen out candidates who would not be successful.** Candidates who don't share our values, do not match the required skills for the position, or are interested in working on things or in ways which we cannot offer.

-Phone screens are performed by someone on the 18F Engineering Hiring team, and often the same person performs all phone screens for a given hiring group.
 Phone screens are a rough filter: it can't be used to really qualify a candidate, but it can be used to disqualify.
-It's also not uncommon for candidates to self-select out after the phone screen.

 **Because phone screens are decided upon by a single individual, phone screeners should be especially wary about their unconscious bias.**